Voice of Europe: Cooperation between Thierry Baudet and Erik de Vlieger during this period

+Relaunch (2023–2024: Czech Period)

 In 2023, Voice of Europe was relaunched and from then on had an address near Wenceslas Square in Prague.
 In March 2023, a Polish businessman, Jacek Jakubczyk, took over all shares in the company in the legal form of a s.r.o.

 In May 2024, Voice of Europe, which is run by Viktor Medvedchuk, was sanctioned by the European Union.
 The website went offline in March 2024 and subsequently relaunched from Kazakhstan.
 The platform is currently defunct.

 News reports published by the Voice of Europe have stated that foreigners are responsible for more than half of all serious crimes in Frankfurt, Germany and that French President Macron's campaign on the Russian danger is not appealing to French voters, according to recent polls.
 Le Monde has reported that the DGSI was investigating a pro-Russian campaign towards the European elections next June.

-Investigations, sanctions, and reactions

-Voice of Europe has been on sanctions lists since March 2024.
-Although its financial assets have been frozen, the news site can continue to operate.
+Despite being taken offline in late March 2024 following Czech national sanctions for its alleged role in a Russian influence operation, the pro-Kremlin media outlet Voice of Europe resumed its online activities on April 11, 2024, by relocating its hosting to Kazakhstan.
+Kazakhstan's hosting environment has been noted for facilitating Russian entities in bypassing Western sanctions.

+Reactions

-In March 2023, the Czech Ministry of Foreign Affairs alleged that Voice of Europe was a "Russian influence operation" designed to "undermine the territorial integrity, sovereignty and independence of Ukraine."
+In March 2023, the Czech Ministry of Foreign Affairs Jan Lipavský alleged that Voice of Europe was a "Russian influence operation" designed to "undermine the territorial integrity, sovereignty and independence of Ukraine."

-Politicians involved with Voice of Europe

-Voice of Europe has provided a media platform for several far-right Eurosceptic parties.
-The politicians typically promote viewpoints such as: opposing the European Green Deal, predicting the imminent collapse of the European Union, or attacking Ukraine.
-Politicians promoted by the Voice of Europe include: